 Constitution) may be decided by the Committee.

-to any Association Member shall be in writing and sent by the
+Association Member shall be in writing and sent by the Secretary or

-Secretary or the Committee through the post in a prepaid letter
+the Committee through the post in a prepaid letter addressed to such

-addressed to such Member at his/her last known address, or delivered
+Member at his/her last known address, or delivered by hand, or sent

-notice so sent shall be deemed to have been received within three
+shall be deemed to have been received within three working days of